 If you feel like budgeting isn’t crucial to your business, you’re not alone.
 In our experience, most business owners think that budgeting is an unnecessary step.
-They’re either of the opinion that market demand is too hard to predict (and hence it’s pointless to create a budget), or they feel like they’ve got everything worked out in their head, and that they don’t need to put the numbers down on paper.
+They’re either of the opinions that market demand is too hard to predict (and hence it’s pointless to create a budget), or they feel like they’ve got everything worked out in their head and that they don’t need to put the numbers down on paper.

 That said, getting your budgeting right is both pivotal and necessary; this is what allows you to lay the proper foundation for your company.
 First and foremost, when you’ve got your budget constructed properly, this gives you a great framework that you can use to set the Key Performance Indicators (KPIs) for both your company and your employees.
-On top of that, once you have your budget in place, you have a benchmark that you can use to measure your performance, and determine whether business is going well.
+On top of that, once you have your budget in place, you have a benchmark that you can use to measure your performance and determine whether the business is going well.

 Finally, having a budget can also help you feel more comfortable with spending and investing money.
 Without a proper budget, you might either be more conservative with your money or spend more than you should — simply because you’re not sure where you stand.
 Once you’ve got a budget to work with, you’ll know exactly how much cash and reserves you have, and this will increase your confidence in your ability to invest and/or spend your money in other ways.

 Of course, different companies will utilize and benefit from their budgets in different ways.
 If you’re in the eCommerce industry, cash flow will definitely be your priority; without sufficient cash on hand, you won’t be able to order inventory.
 For those running SaaS companies, budgeting for your customer acquisition costs and churn are key.
 Finally, if you’re running a consulting firm, your goal might be to figure out how to optimize your billable rates and lower your overhead costs.

 Who should create the budget for a business?